 We are proud and excited that Brian has agreed to be the Patron for our school.

 Brian’s fascination with light has inspired us; and his generosity, as a benefactor for our school, will inspire generations to come – as has the generosity of Thomas Henshaw, the founder of The Blue Coat School.

-We plan for our building to include a stained-glass window created by Brian to celebrate learning and the multi-cultural character of the school, shining light into learning and out into the community.
+Our building will include a stained glass window created by Brian to celebrate learning and the multi-cultural character of the school, shining light into learning and out into the community.

 The crest for the school has also been designed by Brian Clarke.